syncfusion-content/maui-docs/MAUI/Chat/events.md

 ---
 layout: post
-title: Working with Chat in .NET MAUI Chat Control | Syncfusion
+title: Events and Commands in .NET MAUI Chat Control | Syncfusion
-description: Learn here all about Working with Chat support in Syncfusion .NET MAUI Chat (SfChat) control and more.
+description: Learn here all about Events and Commands support in Syncfusion .NET MAUI Chat (SfChat) control and more.
 platform: MAUI
 control: SfChat
 documentation: ug
 ---

-# Working with Chat in .NET MAUI Chat (SfChat)
+# Events and Commands in .NET MAUI Chat (SfChat)

 ## MessageTapped Event and Command